Sunbird Overview

 One cool thing about sunbirds is their looks.
 Many species show sexual dimorphism, meaning males and females look different.
 The guys often rock more vibrant colors, adding a pop of variety to these charming birds in Africa.

-What Sunbird like to eat?
+What do Sunbird eat?

 Sunbirds are nectarivores, meaning they mainly feed on nectar from flowers.
 Their long, curved bills are like built-in straws, perfect for sipping sweet nectar.
 This nectar-rich diet is their primary source of energy.